teampurpler/SyntheticMonitoringPlatform/README.md

 # **Grafana**
-Dashboard: Grafana provides a user- friendly dashboard for visualizing time series data, logs, and application metrics in a single interface. ​
+Dashboard: Grafana provides a user-friendly dashboard for visualizing time series data, logs, and application metrics in a single interface. ​

 ​
 Data Visualization: Grafana offers a wide range of visualization options, including graphs, charts, and heatmaps, to help users gain insights from their data.​